palAdityax08/--myntra-sales-analysis-dashboard-/README.md

 - **DAX (Data Analysis Expressions)** – Calculated measures and KPIs
 - **Custom Visualizations** – Slicers, filters, cards, pie charts, bar graphs

-## 🚀 How to Use

-1. Clone or download the repository
-2. Open `myntra_sales_dashboard.pbix` in Power BI Desktop
-3. Ensure `myntra_dataset.xlsx` is in the same directory
-4. Refresh the data if prompted
-5. Explore the dashboard using interactive filters and visuals